- 5' 7"

 Amy is best known for Trainwreck and her Comedy Central television show Inside Amy Schumer.

-Amy is currently dating furniture designer Ben Hanisch, 29.
-Amy once dated WWE Superstar Dolph Ziggler as well as comedian Anthony Jeselnik.
+Amy is married to Chris Fischer, a chef and farmer.
+She once dated furniture designer Ben Hanisch, WWE Superstar Dolph Ziggler and comedian Anthony Jeselnik.
 Amy’s family was wealthy when she was born but suffered bankruptcy when she was nine.
 She has a younger sister, Kimberly, who is a comedy writer and producer, and a younger brother, Jason Stein, a Chicago musician.
 Amy is first-cousin, once removed, to US Senator Chuck Schumer.